microsoft/BCTech/samples/Word/README.md

 Use comments for things such as describing difficult parts of the layout, or maybe add a change log table in the end of the file to track different versions of the layout.
 This could be useful when troubleshooting a report issue (you will need to get both a copy of the rendered report and the layout as the comment will have been removed from the former at runtime).

+### Exercise: Add a versioning table

-Exercise: download a Word layout from Business Central from the Report Layouts page (filter to type *Word* and then use the *Export Layout* action).
+Download a Word layout from Business Central from the Report Layouts page (filter to type *Word* and then use the *Export Layout* action).
 Navigate to the end of the Word file.
 Add a table with three columns and two rows like this:

 | Layout description | Version | Date of change |
 | ------------------ | ------- | -------------- |